 When we engage in pleasurable activities—such as eating, socializing, or having sex—the brain releases dopamine, a neurotransmitter that signals reward and motivation.
 Dopamine surges make us feel good and motivate us to repeat the behavior.
 Taking a neurological perspective of sexual behavior allows us to see how specific brain circuits and neurochemicals contribute to both healthy desire and the development of sex addiction.
 For most people, this system is self-regulating.
 But in sex addiction, this circuitry becomes hijacked.

 The neuroscience of sex addiction reveals that repeated exposure to intense sexual stimuli can supercharge the reward system, flooding the brain with dopamine far beyond what it was designed to handle.
-Over time, the brain starts to crave not just pleasure, but the anticipation and ritual leading up to it, making the chase itself as addictive as the reward.
+Over time, the brain starts to crave not just pleasure, but the anticipation and ritual leading up to it, making the chase itself as addictive as the reward — a dynamic that reveals the fundamental split between wanting and liking in the dopamine system.

 The neuroscience of sex addiction shows that these powerful neural loops can override logic and self-control, driving people to seek out riskier, more novel experiences to feel “normal” again.
 Recent studies using incentive delay reaction times have shown that individuals with sex addiction exhibit heightened anticipation and reward responses in the brain, further supporting the neuroscience of sex addiction model.